Rami Malek Is At The Golden Globes To Support Lucy Boynton. Here's Why

 Last year marked the rise of one brand new Hollywood couple: Rami Malek and Lucy Boynton.
 The couple became a 2019 awards season staple as they showed support — and picked up statues — for their biopic blockbuster Bohemian Rhapsody.
-Although Malek and Boynton were both in the film, 2019 was unarguably Malek’s year as he picked up award after award, eventually winning the Best Actor Oscar for his portrayal of the iconic Freddie Mercury.
+Although Malek and Boynton were both in the film, 2019 was unarguably Malek’s year as he won award after award, eventually taking home the Best Actor Oscar for his portrayal of the iconic Freddie Mercury.

 Well, 2020 marks a brand new chapter for the award-favorite duo.
 Because, this is Lucy Boynton’s time and Malek is here to witness it.